Looking at what the lens world has to offer recently, I came on the great Samyang 85 mm f 1.4

 The center of the image’s quality is a little soft and exhibits some fringing with the aperture wide open.
 However, it improves a good deal at f4 and at f8 it looks very crisp.
 Meantime within the corners, the standard appearance is nice even with the aperture wide open, though surprisingly, chromatic aberrations become a lot more visible when the aperture closes.

-The wide inch focus ring is made of rubber and features a series of ribs that run parallel to the lens body.
-The focus ring provides about 140 degrees of rotation, and the range ends in hard stops at infinity and near focus ends of the lens.
+The wide focus ring is made of rubber and features a series of ribs that run parallel to the lens body.
+The focus ring provides about 140 degrees of rotation, and the range ends in hard stops at infinity and near the focus ends of the lens.

 Chromatic aberration, which is seen as a small layer between blue and purple in the corners of high-contrast surfaces, is easily manageable by some camera configurations, minimizing them significantly.